 Former Peterson employee Darwin Lamb, Wisconsin Rapids, identifies Peterson, above, in what may be the late 1940s.
-"Russ was quite stocky and you can see the cigar he always smoked, in his right hand." $T{B{L,B}}$ cigar he always smoked, in his right name.
+"Russ was quite stocky and you can see the cigar he always smoked, in his right hand."

 The photo was probably taken in front of Peterson's hanger, said Lamb, which would be about 100 yards south of the Grand Rapids municipal garage on Two Mile Avenue.
 At left may be Morris Wolcott, a prominent Grand Rapids businessman, who operated a wrecking yard on 8th Street South near Wal-Mart.
-Peterson's father, Oscar, operated in a small house nearby.
+Peterson's father, Oscar, lived in a small house nearby.